 Dopamine is a neurotransmitter; Released by brain cells, dopamine is involved in many pathways in the brain, playing an important role in a range of body systems as well as functions, including movement, sleep, learning, mood, memory and attention.
 It is reputed as being the “feel-good hormone”.
 Dopamine is associated with feelings of euphoria, bliss, motivation and concentration, all of which we feel when we are having fun.

-When learners are having fun, they feel good, which results in them letting go of their inhibitions and become more receptive to the environment around themselves.
-As a result, the learning update is higher.
+When learners are having fun, they feel good, which results in them letting go of their inhibitions and becoming more receptive to the environment around themselves.
+As a result, the learning uptake is higher.

 So, how do we ensure that learners are having fun?

 According to Malcolm Gladwell, author of “Outliers”, individuals need 10,000 hours of practice before mastering anything.
 Millennials, and everyone else living in this time and age, do not have the luxury of time to master skills.